Registration and Enrollment

-Individual faculty members have the right to establish regulations regarding attendance at class sessions and laboratories that they consider necessary for successful completion of the course materials.
-These regulations may include a reduced grade for students who miss classes.
+Individual faculty members have the right to establish rules regarding attendance at class sessions and laboratories that they consider necessary for successful completion of the course materials.
+These rules may include a reduced grade for students who miss classes.

-- Students may process an official withdraw online using the student portal, or with an official withdrawal form provided by the Office of Student Records & Registration.
+- Students may process an official withdraw online using the student portal, or by speaking with a counselor

 - Students who are members of the Pennsylvania National Guard or other reserve component of the armed forces who are called or ordered to active duty, and the student's affected spouse, can request an excused withdrawal, with proper documentation, and receive a leave of absence for military duty.
 The student and the affected spouse will receive an "M" grade on their transcript.